BW-Post-Here-SubReddit-Predictor/backendtest/README.md

 ```
 {
-  "message": "The category was successfully created."
+  "message": "The post was successfully created."
 }
 ```